Locodol: Characters

-A third-year student at Nagarekawa High School who works alongside them as the mascot character, Uogokoro-kun (魚心くん).
+Yui is a third-year student at Nagarekawa High School who works alongside them as the mascot character, Uogokoro-kun (魚心くん).
 Her brown hair is styled in a short ponytail.
 She is particularly athletic, able to perform various acrobatic feats in her costume despite its weight.
 She plans to use her savings from her locodol activity to enroll in a voice acting school.